lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

   all operating systems, since the allocated storage pointers must be compatible with ``free()`` for technical reasons)

 In the practical implementation of code this means that any pointer variables that are class members should be initialized to a ``nullptr`` value in their respective constructors.
-That way it would be safe to call ``Memory::destroy()`` or ``delete[]`` on them before *any* allocation outside the constructor.
-This helps to prevent memory leaks.
+That way it is safe to call ``Memory::destroy()`` or ``delete[]`` on them before *any* allocation outside the constructor.
+This helps prevent memory leaks.